Judge 1 away from AL home run record, Pujols needs 2 for 700

 Season HR Total: 60

-Wednesday’s Game: Doubled twice but didn’t homer in a 14-2 win over Pittsburgh.
+Thursday’s Game: Fell a few feet short of a record-tying 61st homer, hitting a 404-foot drive caught just in front of the center-field wall that nearly won the game in the ninth inning.
+Also walked three times and struck out once in a 5-4 victory over Boston in 10 innings that clinched a playoff spot for the Yankees.

-Thursday’s Matchup: The Yankees host the rival Red Sox at 7:15 p.m.
-ET on Fox.
+Friday’s Matchup: The Yankees host the rival Red Sox at 7:05 p.m.
+ET on Apple TV+.

 Next HR: Judge’s next home run would tie him with Roger Maris for the AL record.
 Maris hit 61 for the Yankees in 1961.